 Richard Ritenbaugh, reflecting upon his experience of viewing President Trump's motorcade, analyzes Peter's comment in I Peter 2:17: Honor all people, love the brotherhood, fear God and honor the king.
 If we are in harmony with the ideals and policies of t. . .

 As our society continues to crumble around us, most analysts of the situation point the finger of blame at the destruction of the family.
-When the fifth commandment is neglected, David Maas insists, respect for leadership and authority erodes, lowering quality of life, and ultimately, length of life too.
+When the fifth commandment is neglected, David Maas insists, respect for leadership and authority erodes, lowering qua. . .

 The Bible has a great deal to say about honor and whom we should honor.
-This article gives us a hard but necessary lesson in honor.
+Here are some difficult but necessary lesson in honor.